Arizona is home to many species of wasps, which can be found in various habitats across the state.

 One of Arizona’s numerous types of wasps is the Short-tailed Ichneumon Wasp (Ophion spp.).

 This is a solitary species that is typically active during the day.
-The body length ranges from 1⁄4 to 1⁄2 inch, with a yellow and black striped abdomen.
+Its body length ranges from 1⁄4 to 1⁄2 inch, and its abdomen is yellow and black striped.

 They have long antennae and wings that are held flat over the body.
 These wasps are parasitoids, meaning they lay their eggs in the larvae of other insects.